Cloud Architecture Fundamentals (Intro to Kubernetes)

 1. Applications with their dependencies are first packaged into standardized images.

-2. Then, images are deployed to containers to be executed in a fleet computing instances, such as physical computers or virtual computers (VM).
+2. Then, images are deployed to containers to be executed in a fleet of computing instances, such as physical computers or virtual computers (VM).

 Kubernetes manages the above process.
 It also automatically scales up or down containers based on the workload.
 Additionally, Kubernetes keeps the container running environment healthy by providing the ability to automatically recover from failures.
 Essentially, Kubernetes and its supporting systems provide organizations with the freedom of running applications anywhere they desire (private clouds, public clouds, hybrid clouds, or multi-cloud environments.
 Furthermore, container images can be moved without refactoring the code.
 Kubernetes enables organizations to effortlessly move workloads to where it matters.